-- 1. At its twelfth session, the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (the Committee) decided that the Secretariat will, taking into account the previous work of the [Committee], prepare, as the working document for the [thirteenth] session of the [Committee], a document that will: - (a) describe what obligations, provisions and possibilities already exist at the international level to provide protection for TK; - (b) describe what gaps exist at the international level, illustrating those gaps, to the extent possible, with specific examples; - (c) set out considerations relevant to determining whether those gaps need to be addressed: - (d) describe what options exist or might be developed to address any identified gaps, including legal and other options, whether at the international, regional or national level; - (e) contain an annex with a matrix corresponding to the items mentioned in sub-paragraphs (a) to (d), above. - 2.
-The Secretariat was required to "make explicit the working definitions or other bases upon which its analysis is conducted".
-The document was to "be made available by the Secretariat in draft form by May 31, 2008".
-Participants in the Committee were to "have the opportunity to comment on the draft before June 30, 2008, after which a final draft of the document will be published by August 15, 2008 for further consideration by the Committee at its thirteenth session."
+- 1. At its Twelfth Session, held in Geneva from February 25 to 29, 2008, the WIPO Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (the IGC) decided that the Secretariat would, taking into account the previous work of the IGC, prepare, as a working document for the Thirteenth Session of the IGC, a document that would: - (a) describe what obligations, provisions and possibilities already exist at the international level to provide protection for traditional knowledge (TK); - (b) describe what gaps exist at the international level, illustrating those gaps, to the extent possible, with specific examples; - set out considerations relevant to determining whether those gaps need to be addressed; - (d) describe what options exist or might be developed to address any identified gaps, including legal and other options, whether at the international, regional or national level; - (e) contain an annex with a matrix corresponding to the items mentioned in sub paragraphs (a) to (d), above. - 2.
+The Secretariat was required to "make explicit the working definitions or other bases upon which its analysis is conducted". - 3.
+A first draft of the gap analysis on the protection of TK was prepared by the Secretariat at that time and circulated amongst IGC participants for comments.
+Taking into account comments received1, a further draft of the gap analysis was prepared and made available as document WIPO/GRTKF/IC/13/5(b) Rev. for the Thirteenth Session of the IGC, which took place from October 13 to 17, 2008.

-WIPO/GRTKF/IC/13/5(b) Rev. page 2